EVENTS

 Honey Bee Watch Café

-During the months in between symposia (excepting July and August), we'll host informal gatherings, whereby you can share real-life experiences with free-living honey bees, whether related to science, personal observations, theory, or practice.
-These will be free-form "virtual handshake" sessions, a place to hear people's stories, learn about studies around the globe, glean new ideas, make connections, get inspired, and become part of our family of bee experts and enthusiasts.
+During some months in between symposia, we've hosted informal gatherings, whereby bee lovers share real-life experiences with free-living honey bees, whether related to science, personal observations, theory, or practice.
+These have been free-form "virtual handshake" sessions, a place to hear people's stories, learn about studies around the globe, glean new ideas, make connections, get inspired, and become part of our family of bee experts and enthusiasts.

-If you'd like to sign up to give a 10–minute talk, fill out this Google Form application.
+If you'd like to sign up to give a 10–minute talk during the 2025 season, fill out this Google Form application.
 We'll review applications and pick up to three talks per event.
 If you have any questions, email Steve Rogenstein at ambeessadors@gmail.com.

 One-Off Events